Sensory evaluation is the assessment of a product performed by people using their senses

 Who can perform an evaluation?

-The panel can receive general training or can be trained in assessing a specific product.
-The latter can be of particular relevance to companies.
-The panel can also be used to perform rapid assessments, where the panellists do not receive intensive training and where the assessments are not necessarily repeated.
+The panel can receive general training or may be trained in assessing a specific product.
+The latter can be of particular relevance to in-house panels in production companies.
+The panel can also be used to perform rapid assessments, where the panelists do not receive intensive training and where the assessments are not necessarily repeated.